2017 Golden Globes: Everything You Need To Know

 Who’s Presenting?

 Scheduled to present are last year’s winners, including Leonardo DiCaprio, Sylvester Stallone, and Brie Larson.
-Joining them will be Goldie Hawn, Amy Schumer, Jon Hamm, and about a hundred other Hollywood A-Listers from music, television and film
+Joining them will be Goldie Hawn, Amy Schumer, Jon Hamm, and about a hundred other Hollywood A-Listers from music, television and film.

 The In Memoriam Segment